shijuvar/gokit/training/README.md

 **Summary of Course Contents:**
 *	Go programming language and its core fundamentals.
 * Package ecosystem and tooling.
+* Dependency management for Go: Dep and Vgo
 *	Functional programming.
 *	Struct and Interface.
 *	Concurrency primitives: Goroutines and Channels.